derele/Mouse_Eimeria_Field/README.md

 ## [data_input](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input)

+All input data is kept together (can be merged by the identifier) _"Mouse_ID"_, other columns should not be repeated in input data tables.
+The columns are documented for the different categories of input data as indicated below.

 ###  [Mouse_data](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input/Mouse_data)

 This contains two important datasets for each year:

 - Dissections